--- Kristine Borcz, Volunteer Block Marshal Committee Chairperson
+-- Kristine Borcz, Past Volunteer Block Marshal Committee Chairperson

 "We have a crucial role in the parade.
 With the parade being on live TV, we have to make sure that each of the pariticipants make their way from the TV Zone to their unloading area.
 Can't have a back-up during live TV now!"

 -- Perri Nyberg, Volunteer Disband Committee Chairperson